-But with so many eCommerce systems at your disposal, it can be challenging for businesses to know how different integrated systems fit into an overall strategy.
-In this article, we’ll cut through the abbreviations and acronyms and explore the differences between various tools and systems related to your product information.
+With so many ecommerce systems at your disposal, it can be challenging for companies to know how different integrated systems fit into an overall strategy.
+In this article, we’ll cut through the abbreviations and acronyms and explore the differences between various tools and systems related to product information.

 Here’s what we’ll be looking at:

 ERP — Enterprise Resource Planning

 DAM — Digital Asset Management

 PIM — Product Information Management